provenance-io/provenance/x/metadata/spec/03_messages.md

 * The record's session cannot be found.
 * The record's contract specification cannot be found.
 * The record's record specification cannot be found.
-* The `parties_involved` is missing an entry required by the contract specification.
 * There are duplicate `inputs` by `name`.
 * An entry in `inputs` exists that is not part of the record specification.
 * The `inputs` list does not contain one or more inputs defined in the record specification.